 Zinc Phosphide: Zinc phosphide is used in rodenticide baits to control a variety of rodent species including rats, mice, voles, ground squirrels and prairie dogs.
 Zinc phosphide products registered by APHIS cannot be used to control rodents in and around the home.

-Gas Cartridge: Gas cartridges are incendiary devices designed to give off carbon monoxide when ignited.
+Carbon and Sodium Nitrate (Gas Cartridge): Gas cartridges are incendiary devices designed to give off carbon monoxide when ignited.
 They are used to fumigate burrows of certain rodents and other mammals.

 AVICIDES and AVIAN REPELLENTS

 DRC-1339: DRC-1339 is a slow-acting avicide registered for controlling blackbirds, starlings, pigeons, gulls, magpies and ravens that damage agricultural crops, personal property or prey upon federally-designated threatened or endangered species.

 Methiocarb: Methiocarb is one of the most effective avian repellents known.
 APHIS recently registered methiocarb as a deterrent for ravens that destroy eggs of federally designated threatened or endangered species.
 Eggs similar in appearance to those of the species to be protected are treated with methiocarb.
 Upon ingestion, the raven becomes sick and develops an aversion to consuming similar-looking eggs.

 Corn Oil: Oil is applied to eggs during the nesting season to prevent hatching.
 Because nests are not destroyed and eggs are not removed, nesting birds are encouraged to continue incubation, often well beyond the normal time for hatching.
 APHIS recommends using corn oil as an egg-oiling agent.
 This substance is a minimum risk pesticide exempt from EPA registration requirements.
 Tech Note